eisen/dataviscourse-pr-influences-of-reknown-artists/README.md

 Simply go to `localhost:...` where the number after the colon is the one given to you in the console after running our project

 You can also go to `localhost:.../chords` to see our work in progress for our chord visualization to the right of the other components.
 We want to keep it separate from the main route until we make the chord visualization a proper component.

+### Process Book Status

+- [ ] Overview & Motivation - So far, this is just the appropriate sections from our proposal pasted together
+- [x] Related Work - Fully up to date with our progress so far
+- [x] Questions - Fully up to date with our progress so far
+- [ ] Data - So far, this is just the appropriate sections from our proposal pasted together.
+Note that we have most of our data together and the strutcure implemented with all of our tables, even if they do now have all of their rows yet!
+- [x] Exploratory Data Analysis - Fully up to date with our progress so far
+- [x] Design Evolution - Fully up to date with our progress so far
+- [x] Implementation - Not yet written
+- [x] Evaluation - Not yet written